noseka1/toolbox-container/README.md

 $ echo '/home/toolbox *(rw,fsid=0,async,no_root_squash)' > /etc/exports.d/toolbox.exports
 ```

 **Note that the fsid=0 option is critical.** Without this option the mount command would hang when trying to mount an NFS share.
+Note that there can be only one export with fsid=0 on the given NFS server.

 ```
 $ exportfs -a